By Christopher Brown of OCDCarCare.com

 Light at ~5000K is optimal for identifying true color value since it is closest to “pure white.”
-Light at ~6500K may sometimes better show surface conditions and paint defects.
+Light at ~6500K may better display surface conditions and paint defects on lighter colored vehicles.
 However, this will ultimately depend on the color of the base coat and that colors ability to refract light back to the eye to illuminate the clear coat on top.

-Light at 6500K has a greater relative intensity, revealing more defects.
+Light at 6500K has a greater relative intensity, potentially revealing more defects.
 When comparing these two color temperatures, a 6500K light appears significantly cooler [bluish] than a 5000K light.
-This is because the 6500K light will slightly tint the vehicles color with bluish light.
-For practical purposes this is not nearly as significant as the warm tones that a halogen bulb emits at ~2700K.
+This is because the 6500K light slightly tints the vehicles color with bluish light.
+For practical purposes the blue tone is not as negatively impactful as the warm tones emitted by a halogen bulb at ~2700K.
 Because the 6500K bulb has a much higher relative intensity, allowing it to reveal all surface defects on paint.

 Optimal lighting for paint correction differs from vehicle to vehicle in order to reveal true colors and surface conditions.

 A belief exists that in order to achieve optimal lighting on a wide variety of vehicles, two sets of bulbs are necessary.
 One set at 5000K and another at 6500K.
 The 5000K bulbs best capture the paint’s true color value since it is closest to color neutral.
 The 6500K light may maximize the ability to better detect certain defects on lighter colored paint systems.

 The Best Lighting for Paint Correction Summarized